 Some weeks I would feel recovered by the time I finished my arms/shoulders day, and head straight into chest/back the next day without a rest day.
 I never went 9 days in a row without a rest day, however, as I am usually feeling sore by day 3 or 6.
 I wouldn’t recommend this for beginners and/or youth weight lifting training though.
 Take it easy at first and get your body to where it can take quite a beating without risking injury.

 Interestingly, I did progress on some lifts I’ve never really focused on before.
 For the main lifts (squats/deadlifts/bench) I did not progress as I did not have nearly enough weight to test my limits on.

 I am hoping I have maintained most of my strength for the big 3, but we’ll see once I get back in the gym or have a backyard gym set up since that’s something I’m seriously considering doing now.

-As for the lifts I’ve never really focused on before, I saw a lot of progress on lunges, Bulgarian split squats, dumbbell front squats, and side lunges.
+As for the lifts I’ve never really focused on before, I saw a lot of progress with several lunges a day, Bulgarian split squats, dumbbell front squats, and side lunges.

 Because I did not have enough weight to focus on regular squats, I spent a lot of time working my legs independently.
 This helped correct a slight muscle imbalance that I was feeling the effects of for the past 2 years or so.

 So some good came of all of this, apart from me being able to write this article.